Ancient Cities in Israel: 7 Historic Places to Visit

 Caesarea is located in Israel between Tel Aviv and Haifa and is a port city with much to offer, from ancient ruins to breathtaking views of the landscape and seascape.
 It was a Roman-controlled city and capital of Roman Judea and Palestine, built by Herod the Great as a major seaport.

 A visit to Caesarea is a step back in time, where you can explore the Roman-era port city and its outstanding architecture.
-The archaeological sites are plentiful – spanning over ancient aqueducts, an awe-inspiring amphitheatre, a hippodrome, and well-preserved mosaic artwork and monuments – it is rich in Roman culture and history and highly deserves its designation as a national park in Israel (Caesarea National Park).
+The archaeological remains include ancient aqueducts, a Roman amphitheatre, a hippodrome, mosaic artwork, and harbour ruins.
+Caesarea is one of the most important Roman archaeological sites in Israel and today forms part of Caesarea National Park.

 There is much to explore and discover at the historical sites, and if you are a Roman history lover, Caesarea is a must-see archaeological site.
 The amphitheatre was built by King Herod and is the oldest amphitheatre in this class in the eastern Mediterranean.
 Due to being well-preserved, it is still being used for performances and reveals, along with the rest of the archaeological city, a fascinating history from long ago.
-There is also a Crusader fortress at Caesarea.
+Also a Crusader fortress at Caesarea still exists.

 As one of the most ancient port cities in Israel and the world, Jaffa in Southern Tel Aviv is still inhabited and has been since the Bronze Age.
 With its hilltop location and natural harbour, Jaffa had a strategic location in antiquity and was surrounded by massive city walls.
 It was conquered countless times by the Phoenicians, Assyrians, Egyptians and more.
 Over the years, it expanded, and modern Tel Aviv grew out of Jaffa, which turned it into the neighbourhood of Tel Aviv-Yafo.
 In 1836, a major earthquake destroyed the city walls, which were never rebuilt.

-Jaffa has a picturesque Old City, including the lively port area still used by fishermen, and it is an exciting part of the city to explore, full of winding alleyways.
+Jaffa has a picturesque Old City, including the lively port area still used by fishermen.
+Its winding alleyways are an exciting part of the city to explore.
 The city has a wealth of historic stone buildings, churches, mosques, and art galleries – not to mention the Jaffa Flea Market.
-It is a mix of ancient and new cultures and is unique in Israel.
+Jaffa combines ancient heritage, art galleries, markets, and Mediterranean street life within one of Israel’s oldest port cities.

 Until the end of the 19th century, Jaffa served as the gateway to Israel, including for the Jews who returned.
 After some time, they moved from Jaffa to Tel Aviv and other cities in Israel.
 Anyway, Jaffa kept its Jewish culture and is today a melting pot in Israel of Jewish and Muslim culture.